jufab/hystrix-resilience4j-microprofile-fault-tolerance/readme.md

 So, If there are 2 errors on 4 requests (50%), circuit breaker is open during 5 seconds.

-_At first try, there is a 4 requests before trigger the circuit breaker..._
+_At first try, there is 4 requests before trigger the circuit breaker..._

 ## Results